Christian-Stieber/Christians-Steam-Framework/Docs/Communication.md

 Note that for some of these APIs, Steam also has a "web flavored" variant using API keys; while I don't specifically support or recommend that (I won't use API keys while I can avoid it), their documentation can often be used for the protobuf variant as well.

-You can find the protofiles [here](/steamdatabase/protofiles/steam).
+You can find the protofiles in `steamdatabase/protofiles/steam`.

-For the most part, you'll want to create typedefs similar to the ones found in [these headers](/Headers/Steam/ProtoBufs) to combine a header, payload, and message code into a C++ type.
+For the most part, you'll want to create typedefs similar to the ones found in [these headers](/Headers/Steam/ProtoBuf) to combine a header, payload, and message code into a C++ type.

 ### Sending protobuf messages